Rajeshgulivindala/AIDeveloper_A2/AI-Dev-A2.md

 2. Implement an initial classification algorithm for automation.
 3. Conduct manual review to refine categorization accuracy.
 4. Test model performance with categorized vs. non-categorized data.

+#### Functional Requirements
+1. The system must allow automatic categorization of training data.
+2. The system should allow manual override for reclassification.
+3. The system should maintain a categorized dataset repository.
+4. The system should provide an analytics dashboard for evaluating categorization effectiveness.